mohammadtakneshan/3D-Cube-in-Blender/README.md

 - **Scripting**
 - **Rendering**

-This project focuses on creating and animating a 3D cube using Blender's powerful tools.
+This project focuses on creating and animating a 3D cube using tools in Blender.
 ---

 ## Getting Started